MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

   </tr>
 </table>

 Verbs are inflected for aspect, mood, and voice, and they agree in person and number with their subjects, agents, and patients.
-The affixes for these categories are given below, with the perfective aspect being translated as being in the past tense and everything else as being in the present tense for brevity.
+The affixes for these categories are given below with the example verb _???_ (?), 'to eat', with the perfective aspect being translated as being in the past tense and everything else as being in the present tense for brevity.
 Other distinctions of aspect and mood are indicated periphrastically.

 | Aspect/Mood/Voice  | Marking               | Example   | Translation             |
 | ------------------ | --------------------- | --------- | ----------------------- |